aladdinpersson/aladdinpersson.github.io/_posts/2020-09-12-pytorch-neural-network-tutorial.md

 ---
 layout: post
 title: "PyTorch Neural Network Tutorial"
-subtitle: 'In this post we learn how to build & train a neural network in PyTorch'
+subtitle: 'In this post we learn how to build & train a simple neural network in PyTorch'
 author: "Aladdin Persson & Sanna Persson"
 header-style: text
 highlighter: rouge